 The Evolutionary Mismatch: Why Separating Self-Worth From Career Matters Now

-Our ancestors lived in small tribes where status was relatively stable.
-You were born into a social role, and that role remained largely unchanged throughout your life.
-Your brain evolved under conditions where identity fusion with your role made survival sense.
-If you were a hunter, being deeply identified with that role motivated you to develop hunting skills.
-If you were a protector, that identity commitment meant you invested years in learning your craft.
+Our ancestors lived in small tribes where status was relatively stable and social roles remained largely unchanged throughout life.
+Your brain evolved under conditions where identity fusion with your role made survival sense, motivating deep skill development.
 When you learn to separate self-worth from career, you gain insight into why your brain defaulted to this pattern initially.

 Modern work doesn’t operate like tribal roles.
 You might be a software engineer, then a manager, then a consultant, then an entrepreneur.
 You might be successful in one field and then pivot to something completely different.
 The necessity to separate self-worth from career has never been more critical.
 You might be laid off through no fault of your own when your industry contracts.
 You might reach the top of your field only to discover that achievement doesn’t deliver the meaning you expected.
 Your brain is running ancient evolutionary software in a radically different environment.